fnaard/puppet-choco_app/README.md

 ## Overview

-This module will install and configure the Chocolatey package manager and its sources.
+This module will install and configure the Chocolatey package manager.
+It can also configure Chocolatey to include custom package sources.

 ## Module Description